HansBilliet/CockpitHardwareHUB_v2/readme.md

 - RW: Read or Write indication.
 - VarType: Type of variable (Simulation, Local, Events, etc.)
 - VarName: Name of the variable.
-- Extension (optional): Additional variable information.
+- Index (optional): Additional variable information.
 - Unit: (Only for 'A' type variables)

 ## Restrictions and Data Exchange